nettofarah/talks/tdc_2015/kashmir/content.md

 ---
 class: fake-middle
-# Ops, we forgot to remove it from the cache
+# Oops, we forgot to remove it from the cache

 ---
 class: fake-middle